- Can boron lower PSA?

 Boron can kill prostate cancer cells without harming healthy prostate cells

-Studies have shown that boron lowers PSA levels, which may help prevent or control the spread of prostate cancer.
+Recent studies have suggested that boron has the potential to lower PSA levels, which could play a role in preventing or managing the spread of prostate cancer.
 (Both within the prostate and metastasis into the bones).

 It also provides support for healthy bones and joints.
 It is clear that there are many benefits to supplementing with boron.